-- 37 39 Grant recipients must provide a project completion report on how the grant funds were used.
-The project completion report must be provided to the County no later than three months after completing the project. to the County no later than three months after completing substantial completion of the project.
-Future funding requests are not considered if the financial completion report is not provided. - 40 Grant recipients must return any unused funds back to the County; carry-overs of operational funds are not permitted. - Invoices and expenditures may be subject to verification and audit by the County. - 38 42 Grant recipients must recognize the County as a source of funding.
+- 39 Grant recipients provide the project completion report on how the funds were used to the County no later than three months after substantial completion of the project.
+Future funding requests are not considered if the completion report is not provided. - 40 Grant receipts must return any unused funds back to the County; carry-overs of operational funds are not permitted. - 41 Invoices and expenditures may be subject to verification and audit by the County. - 42 Grant recipients must recognize the County as a source of funding.
 Recognition may be in the form of signage, or another source of recognition, at the discretion of the CAO.